 For now browsers like Chrome, Firefox and Microsoft Edge have already stopped support for the Java plug-in and thus it is a fairly well decision on behalf of Oracle.
 That being said, a lot of websites and web applications still run on this slow, buggy and insecure plug-in.
 So it is time for them to buckle up and switch to either PHP or .net for the better.

 What is actually the Java plug-in?
 The Java plug-in is basically a Java Virtual Machine (JVM) that runs as an abstract layer on the browser and enables the browser to run Java programs.
 Since 1995, Java (and JVM) has been marketed as a web technology for creating rich internet applications.
 We still find many primitive websites using Java applets to display animation or to enhance user interactivity with the website.

-Thus, web design and development companies in and around the world prefer to use the HTML5 standard these days and avoid Java at all costs.
-Most notably, Java based websites not Android or iOS compatible!
+Thus, web design and development companies around the world prefer to use the HTML5 standard these days and avoid Java at all costs.
+Most notably, Java-based websites are not Android or iOS compatible!

 Thus, the decision taken by Oracle is plausible and will make way for a better, agile, secure and faster web.

-Hexadesigns is a Kolkata based website design company.
+Hexadesigns is a Kolkata-based website design company.
 We design, redesign and develop websites.
-Build custom software, ecommerce, mobile apps and do digital marketing.Next PostPrevious Post
+Build custom software, eCommerce, and mobile apps and do digital marketing.Next PostPrevious Post